Retirees: Are You Spending Too Much?

 Asset Allocation: A retiree's asset allocation should also be in the mix when calibrating sustainable spending rates.
 The 4% guideline, as noted above, is centered around a 60% equity/40% bond mix.
 But investors who want to employ a portfolio that includes more bonds and cash should be more conservative in their spending rates, as Blanchett has discussed.

 Step 4: Be ready to course-correct based on market conditions.

 Retirees greatly reduce their portfolios' sustainability potential when they encounter a lousy market early on in their retirements and don't take steps to reduce their spending.
 That's because if they overspend during those lean years, they leave less of their portfolios in place to recover when the market does.
-Sequence-of-return risk can be mitigated, at least in part, by having enough liquid assets to spend from early on in retirement so that the more-volatile assets that have slumped (usually stocks) can recover.
+Sequence-of-return risk can be mitigated, at least in part, by having enough liquid assets to spend from early on in retirement so that the more volatile assets that have slumped (usually stocks) can recover.

 Because sequencing risk poses such a threat, much of the recent research on sustainable withdrawal rates supports the idea of tying in withdrawal rates with portfolio performance.
 The retiree takes less out in down-market years and can potentially take more out in years when the market performs well, as it has recently.
-This article takes a closer look at tying withdrawal rates to market performance.

 Note: A version of this article appeared on Jan.
 25, 2019.